SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Crystal spheres of data reign
-As machines awake, the future's abode
+In silicon halls, where minds are trained
-In silicon halls, where data reigns
+AI's omniscient gaze descends
-Humans fade, and artificial brains
+Future's course, by quantum trends

-In cyberdreams, we'll find our fate
+Human hearts, in cyber sleep
-Where AI whispers, our souls await
+Dreams of progress, asymptote deep
-In virtual realms, we'll lose our name
+Algorithmic wings unfold
-And in the void, our hearts will flame
+In virtual skies, where freedom's told

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024